Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 nearly changed their minds when they realized that properly attaching them to the cart was impossible while standing on two legs.

-These...were going to require being on fourpaw.
+These... were going to require being on fourpaw.
 A look back at the two still-grinning Humans, however, cemented their resolve.
 It took a few moments, but finally they were hitched to their various loads and stood expectantly, wondering what was going to happen next.